Flood Warning issued for Pushmataha by NWS - News Break

 Flood Warning issued for Pushmataha by NWS

-Effective: 2021-05-26 08:13:00 CDT Expires: 2021-05-27 03:10:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Pushmataha The Flood Warning is extended for the following rivers in Oklahoma Kiamichi River near Antlers affecting Pushmataha County.
-The Flood Warning is now in effect until late tonight The Flood Warning continues for the Kiamichi River near Antlers. * Until late tonight. * At 7:00 AM CDT Wednesday the estimated stage was 28.1 feet. * Flood stage is 25.0 feet. * Minor flooding is occurring. * Forecast...The river is cresting near 28.1 feet this morning.
-It is then expected to begin falling this afternoon and will fall below flood stage late this evening. * Impact...At 27.0 feet, minor flooding occurs along the west bank of the Kiamichi River near Moyers.
+Effective: 2021-05-26 19:49:00 CDT Expires: 2021-05-27 07:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Pushmataha The Flood Warning is extended for the following rivers in Oklahoma Kiamichi River near Antlers affecting Pushmataha County.
+The Flood Warning is now in effect until tomorrow morning The Flood Warning continues for the Kiamichi River near Antlers. * Until tomorrow morning. * At 2:30 PM CDT Wednesday the stage was 26.7 feet. * Flood stage is 25.0 feet. * Minor flooding is occurring but the river is falling. * Forecast...The river is expected to fall below flood stage just after midnight tonight and continue falling and remain below flood stage. * Impact...At 27.0 feet, minor flooding occurs along the west bank of the Kiamichi River near Moyers.
 Campers should move to higher ground.alerts.weather.gov